Harrison-M/marca-wiki/wkhtmltopdf-for-PDF-production.md

 The library is used by Knp/SnappyBundle which is installed by composer.

 The use of it is in the DocController:  createPdfAction calls the htmlPrintAction (in order to use the relative links to the css we have to basically create the html first and then pass it into the converter).

+### Know issues
+Images work fine in the documents, but not video (which currently throws an error)